Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-materials/readme.md

 4. Enter the tool command `tool bitmaps objects\scenery\custom_platform\bitmaps`.
 If successful, you should see the following output:
   ![](L.png "Tool Bitmaps output")

 Your textures have now been imported.
 Halo stores images in a tag type called `.bitmap`.
 Think of a `.bitmap` tag as a container for one or more images.
-Your newly generated bitmaps, like with the render model, will have been saved the *mirrored* file location in the `tags` folder.
+Your newly generated bitmaps, like with the render model, will have been saved to the *mirrored* file location in the `tags` folder.
 For example, in this tutorial, the bitmaps get saved to `H3EK\tags\objects\scenery\custom_platform\bitmaps`.

  {% alert type="danger" %}